cs544-wisc/s24/p8/README.md

 ## Submission

-Check (and double-check :monocle_face:) that all the tests are passing when you submit.
+Check that all the tests are passing when you submit.
 Then, add p8.ipynb, commit, and push to GitHub.

 Do not forget to revoke the permission to access your Google